RHC4TP/operator-workshop/nginx-service.md

       c.) port set to 80 and a protocol of TCP

       d.) selector set to "app:nginx"

 4. Create the service resouce within the cluster
 5. Check that the service is running
-6. Describe the service and note the IP address and TargetPort
+6. Inspect the service and note the IP address & TargetPort
 7. Curl the service's <IP_Address:Port>

 ## Solution